trigger-corp/Forge-Documentation/source/weather/tutorial-1.rst

 Reference extension
 -------------------
-`part-1.zip <../_static/weather/part-1.zip>`_ contains the code you should have at this point.
-Feel free to check your code against it, or use it to resume the tutorial from this point.
+`part-1.zip <../_static/weather/part-1.zip>`_ contains the code you should have in your app's src directory at this point.
+Feel free to check your code against it or use it to resume the tutorial from this point (remember to replace the 'author' email in config.json with your own).

 It's not working!
 -----------------